BluestormDNA/ProjectPSX/README.md

 At the moment i just use common division where the original PSX uses a fastest, but less accurate division mechanism (based on Unsigned Newton-Raphson (UNR) algorithm.

 - Why you did this?

 I have been interested in emulating hardware for some time.
-I started doing Chip8 and Intel8080 cpu (space invaders).
-Later i did Nintendo Gameboy and i wanted to keep forward to do some 3D so i ended with the PSX...
+I started doing a Java [Chip8](https://github.com/BluestormDNA/Chip8) and a C# [Intel 8080 CPU](https://github.com/BluestormDNA/i8080-Space-Invaders) (used on the classic arcade Space Invaders).
+Later i did [Nintendo Gameboy](https://github.com/BluestormDNA/ProjectDMG) and i wanted to keep forward to do some 3D so i ended with the PSX...

+- How you did this?

+I  mainly used Martin Korth PSX-SPX documentation about the Playstation hardware at https://problemkaputt.de/psx-spx.htm Also the people at the #playstation channel on the emudev discord at https://discord.gg/dkmJAes was very helpfull.